-The primary difference between the CVE-16 Sampling System and its CVE-12 predecessor is its new sample chamber, which is equipped with two electrodes the controller uses to determine when that chamber is full (see Liquid Sensor on page 91).
+The primary difference between the CVE-16 Sampling System and its CVE-12 predecessor is its use of a sample chamber equipped with two electrodes that detect when it is full (see Liquid Sensor on page 88).
 So, like our QLS Samplers, CVE-16 units can be configured to repeat the rinse, prepurge and vacuum stages of the sample cycle up to four times in the event that a line blockage or other problem prevents the chamber from filling on the first try.

-If you are familiar with the CVE-12 system, read the following sections to understand those changes:
+If you are familiar with the CVE-12 system, read the following sections to understand these changes:

-- Section A.3.1 (CVE-16 Sampling Cycle), along with A.2.7 (Liquid Sensor) and Figure A-1., describe and illustrate the CVE-16 sampling cycle. - Figure B-1 presents an exploded view of the new top-feed sample chamber. - Section 2.3 (Sample Size Adjustment) tells how to adjust that chamber's sample size. - Sections 4.3.5 (Sample Recycling) and 5.4.3.1 (Incomplete Sample Recycling) tell how to configure and monitor the recycle feature.
+- Section A.3.1 (CVE-16 Sampling Cycle), along with A.2.7 (Liquid Sensor) and Figure A-1, describe and illustrate the CVE-16 sampling cycle. - Figure B-1 presents an exploded view of the new top-feed sample chamber. - Section 2.3 (Sample Size Adjustment) tells how to adjust that chamber's sample size. - Sections 4.3.5 (Incomplete Sample Recycling) and 5.4.3.1 (Incomplete Sample Recycling) tell how to configure and monitor the recycle feature.

-In addition, All-Season CVE-16 Samplers manufactured since late March of 2016 record time-stamped sampling data you can review from the user interface panel at virtually any time (see Reviewing Archived Data on page 74).
+In addition, all Portable CVE-16 Samplers record time-stamped sampling data you can review at virtually any time (see Reviewing Archived Data on page 75).